 Ninja was founded in 2009 by SharkNinja USA.
 SharkNinja has carved out a significant market share in the housewares industry by offering highly functional, innovative products.
 Its products include cutting-edge, market-leading nutrient extraction blenders and high-quality cooking appliances.

-Its range of air fryers covers single, double and FlexDoor models, ranging in price from $300 to $600.
+Its range of air fryers covers single, double and FlexDoor models, ranging in price from around $200 to $600.

 Distributed by The Warehouse, Living & Co offers a range of affordable appliances and homewares.
-It includes four air fryers, from a 2.5L model ($52) to a 11L fryer ($134), and a 23L air fryer oven ($135).
+The range includes seven air fryers, from a 2.5L model ($49) to a 10L twin-basket stacked fryer ($125), and a 23L oven-air fryer ($155).

-Air fryer needs vary from person to person, depending on household size, what you’re cooking, and the size of your kitchen.
+Air fryer needs vary from person to person, depending on household and kitchen size and the food being cooked.
 But whether you’re a family of six or a single living in a studio apartment, one thing is paramount: cooking performance.

 Here’s the full rundown of what the consumers in our survey say are the main things they consider when rating their air fryer picks: